 You have to know a lot about philosophy, history, literature, aesthetics and various theories of criticism in order to do justice to the topic of Benedetto Croce.
 I, then, will clearly have to start somewhere else, such as telling you what fascinates me most about this man.

 It is this.
 When Croce died in Naples in November, 1952, his funeral procession was an outpouring of popular emotion and affection.
-Thousands of common citizens spontaneously spilled into the streets to say farewell to one who has been described as the most important Italian philosopher and historian of the twentieth century, and who, they say, blew a hurricane of freshness into the stagnant hot-air that had been implacably settling over the Italian intellectual landscape for centuries, perhaps since the Renaissance.
+Thousands of common citizens spilled into the streets to say farewell to one who has been called the most important Italian philosopher and historian of the twentieth century, and who, they say, blew a hurricane of freshness into the stagnant hot-air that had been implacably settling over the Italian intellectual landscape for centuries, perhaps since the Renaissance.

-If what I have said is a
+If that is a fair

-intelligent persons, those whom we
+with very simple and intelligent persons, those whom we

 This human approach is nowhere clearer than in his definition of history.

 Historical judgment is not a variety of knowledge, it is knowledge itself; it is the form which completely fills and exhausts the field of knowing, leaving no room for anything else.

 This idea that everything happens within history rings true.
 History doesn't run along beside you, "doing history," as it were, while you do something else.
 All of these 'something elses' that you do —write, paint, work— are history.
 The soldier who dies in a war makes the ultimate sacrifice on the altar of some historical process or other, just as the woman who waits in line three hours for bread is part of larger macroeconomics.
 Yet, this commonsense view of history has not been clear to those who view their searches for truth, for God, for music, for art, for whatever, as something that transcends life instead of being part of it.
 This view of history as being all-encompassing leaves no room for the transcendental, and Croce, from a devout Catholic family, was an atheist, feeling that "philosophy removes from religion all reason for existing."